 Once removed from the refrigerator, the pre-filled pen can be stored for a total time of up to 2 weeks at or below 30 °C, but not exceeding the original expiry date (EXP).
 Mark the relevant date on the carton.
 Always keep the pre-filled pens in the outer carton in order to protect from light and moisture.

- Do not remove the pre-filled pen cap until you are ready to inject RoActemra.
+Do not remove the pre-filled pen cap until you are ready to inject RoActemra.

- Do not try to take apart the pre-filled pen at any time.
+Do not try to take apart the pre-filled pen at any time.

- Do not reuse the same pre-filled pen.
+Do not reuse the same pre-filled pen.

- Do not use the pre-filled pen through clothing.
+Do not use the pre-filled pen through clothing.

- Do not leave the pre-filled pen unattended.
+Do not leave the pre-filled pen unattended.

- Keep out of the reach of children.
+Keep out of the reach of children.

 Parts of your RoActemra pre-filled pen (See Figure A).